rskntroot/rskio/mkdocs/docs/projects/k3s_traefik_setup.md

 ## Brief

-Enabling internal access to dashboard and metrics for traefik ingress controller in k3s kubernetes cluster
+Enabling traefik access to dashboard and metrics for traefik ingress controller in k3s kubernetes cluster

 - by `rskntroot` on `2024-07-01`